Tourism and Hospitality Management, B.S.

 • Tourism Planning and Development Specialist

-Explore the endless possibilities with a degree in Tourism and Hospitality Management from MTSU.
-Join us in shaping the future of the industry and unlocking exciting career opportunities.
+Embark on a journey of exploration and opportunity with a degree in Tourism and Hospitality Management from MTSU.
+Join us in shaping the future of the industry and unlocking exciting career pathways.

 REQUIREMENTS